Paranormal Paws

 I walked away, huffing indignantly.

 “I didn’t take your toy!”
 Cheddar mewed at me.
-“Ask Smokey about it– and by God, leave me alone!”
+“Ask Smokey about it—and by God, leave me alone!”

-I walked through the living room up the stairs.
+I walked through the living room and up the stairs.
 Smokey was sitting by the bedroom door, meowing and scratching at it.
 I nipped his ears and accused him of toy theft.

 He looked at me with hyper cat energy, and his pupils were very large.
 “I didn’t take it.
 I can’t hold it, remember?
 Oh!
 I bet it was…” he looked around, his ears against his head.
 “The ghost.”